 Policy Council members commit to spending at least 2 hours monthly advancing SSDP’s policy agenda through providing analysis, resources, and mentorship to SSDP chapter members.
 The full Council will meet at least once per month to share updates from issue groups, plan for future activities, review assignments, and discuss other matters before the committee.

-Issue groups are formed to work deeply on specific policy issues.
-Primary responsibilities include monitoring bills and public debate about the issue; creating, updating, and maintaining toolkits and other resources; and providing support to SSDP members and chapters interested in the issue.
-Issue groups can select to have lead members if desired.
+Working Issue groups are developed to promote, advocate, and work more deeply for specific policy issues.
+Primary responsibilities include monitoring bills and public debate under the issue; creating, updating, and maintaining toolkits; and providing support to SSDP members and chapters interested in the issue.
+Issue groups can select to have chairs or co-chairs if desired.

 Current issue groups: